 Many organizations separate these functions into two distinct ArcGIS Server sites to improve the performance of their deployment.

 In this configuration, an additional three-machine ArcGIS GIS Server site is federated with your ArcGIS Enterprise portal.
 This additional site provides dedicated mapping and visualization capabilities to your users.
-The number of machines in each site will be dictated by your specific needs for capacity and high availability.
+The number of machines in each site will be dictated by your needs for capacity and high availability.

 Each machine in the ArcGIS GIS Server site requires a minimum of 8 GB of memory, with more potentially required depending on the number of services published and their usage patterns.